jakub-spisak/softrobotics_algorithms/README.md

   <img src=https://github.com/andreaprotopapa/sofa-dr-rl/assets/44071949/47170f5d-9b51-48db-9f42-0e61ff083476 alt="trunkreach" width="400"/>
 </p>

-Our experiments provided additional data regarding the deterministc and timeout attribute.
-The following graphs will shows the testing performance of PPO algorithms.
+Our experiments provided additional data regarding the deterministic and timeout attribute.
+The following graphs will shows the testing performance of the PPO algorithm.
 The bottom represents how many iterations it has been testen on, the side represents rewards.
 The rewards were given based on the distance from the target.
 The higher the better.

 Deterministic: If True, the simulation will be deterministic, meaning that the same inputs will always generate the same outputs.
 If False, the simulation may include random elements.
 Our research has shown, that without the random element, the simulation reaches almost twice as good results.